The-Great-Magnet/mrtd-kit/index.md

 The specification module provides definitions of the various types of machine readable travel documents.

-The documentation and quickstart guide for the Kotlin version can be viewed [here](https://github.com/The-Great-Magnet/mrtd-kit-spec-kt "MRTD Kit Specification Module").
+The documentation and quick start guide for the Kotlin version can be viewed [here](https://github.com/The-Great-Magnet/mrtd-kit-spec-kt "MRTD Kit Specification Module").

 #### Core Module

 The core module provides functionality for creating and manipulating representations of machine readable travel documents.

+The documentation and quick start guide for the Kotlin version can be viewed [here](https://github.com/The-Great-Magnet/mrtd-kit-core-kt "MRTD Kit Core Module").

 #### Validation Module

 The validation module provides functionality for validating MRTD document representations, created using the functionality from the `core` module, against the specification defined by the `specification` module.

+The documentation and quick start guide for the Kotlin version can be viewed [here](https://github.com/The-Great-Magnet/mrtd-kit-validation-kt "MRTD Kit Validation Module").

 #### Android Application